How to get oil stains out of clothes and help remove grease

 Whirlpool® Washers with Pretreat Station offer a built-in faucet and pretreat brush for easy access to tools that help you get it all done at once

-Accidents happen and so do stains, but it is possible to remove oil and grease stains.
+Accidents happen and so do stains, but it is possible to remove some oil and grease stains.
 The most important thing to remember is the sooner you address the stain, the more likely you are to be successful.
 Follow these steps to help remove grease and oil stains from your clothes.

 Materials